This week we’re digging into comparisons…

 In Paris, you can live happily car-free, walking nearly anywhere you’d want to go.
 The butcher, the baker, the grocer, the wine shop, a half-dozen busy cafés, and as many lovely parks and gardens are all less than a 15-minute walk from almost any point in central Paris.

-When you want to venture beyond your quartier, the Métro will transport you from restaurant to nightclub, from museum to café for less than US$2 (when you buy your tickets in a 10 pack).
+When you want to venture beyond your quartier, the Métro will transport you from restaurant to nightclub, from museum to café for less than US$2 (when you buy your tickets in a carnet of 10).

 France boasts perhaps the world’s best infrastructure, and it’s a bargain.
 Cable TV, internet, and telephone, as well as the Métro, the bus, and the RER train system… all are likely less costly than comparable services where you’re living now.